DevMithril/Project-SMR/README.md

-Super Metroid Remake, or SMR for short, is a fan-made remake of Super Metroid
+Super Metroid Remake, or SMR for short, is a fan-made project of remaking Super Metroid